The Way Things Go: Description

 The installation was in the artists' Zürich warehouse studio, about 100 feet long, and incorporated materials such as tires, trash bags, ladders, soap, oil drums, old shoes, water, and gasoline.
 Fire and pyrotechnics were used as chemical triggers.
 The film is 29 minutes and 45 seconds long, but some of that is spent waiting for something to burn, dissolve, or slowly slide down a ramp.
 Long processes with little visible change are skipped with a fade out/fade in.
 The film is presented as a single sequence of events, but careful observation reveals over two dozen film edits.

+Production

 The film evolved out of work the artists did on their earlier photography series, Quiet Afternoon, (Stiller Nachmittag) of 1984-1985.
 As the delicately unstable assemblages they constructed for the photos were apt to almost immediately collapse, they decided that they wanted to make use of this energy.
 The film may also have been inspired by the video work of fellow Swiss artist Roman Signer.
 The artists likely saw his video work which was exhibited at the Kunsthaus Zürich in 1981.
 Signer's videos often document objects performing simple actions that are the result of physical phenomena.